DougBurke/sherpa-standalone-notebooks/README.md

-IPyton notebooks showing off how to use the
-[standalone version of Sherpa](http://cxc.cfa.harvard.edu/contrib/sherpa/) to fit data.
+IPython notebooks showing off how to use the [standalone version of Sherpa](http://cxc.cfa.harvard.edu/contrib/sherpa/) to fit data.